lukeiscooldev/bedrock-shaders-1.18/README.md

-# bedrock-shaders-1.18
+# Bedrock Shaders
-A repository for the website of Bedrock Shaders 1.18
+A repository for the website of Bedrock Shaders 1.18.